myildiz97/password-generator/README.md

 # password-generator
- A Password Generator app with HTML, CSS, and JS.
+- A Password Generator app with HTML, CSS, and JS.
+- Allows user to select the length and the content of the password.
+# preview
+password-generator-myildiz97.netlify.app